martinklepsch/goldman.clj/README.md

 it's entirety rather than the limited scope a human mind can handle.

-Goldman is not meant to support *high frequency trading* but rather to find a few potential trades with high impact.
+Goldman is not meant to support *high frequency trading* but rather to help you find a few potential trades with high impact.

 ### Symbols that did not work (Nasdaq):